kholia/OSX-KVM/README.md

   If you are new to installing macOS, see the [older README](README-OLD.md) for help.

-- GUI method (alternate - functional but needs further debugging work).
+#### GUI method (alternate)

-  - Edit `macOS-libvirt-NG.xml` file and change the various file paths (search for `CHANGEME` strings in that file).
+  Edit `macOS-libvirt-NG.xml` file and change the various file paths (search for `CHANGEME` strings in that file).
 The following command should do the trick usually.

-    ```
-    sed -i "s/CHANGEME/$USER/g" macOS-libvirt-NG.xml
+    $ sed -i "s/CHANGEME/$USER/g" macOS-libvirt-NG.xml

-    ```
+##### GNOME Boxes
+  Import the VM running

+    $ virsh create macOS-libvirt-NG.xml

+  Note: If the output of the previous command contains the error

+    error: internal error: /usr/lib/qemu/qemu-bridge-helper --br=virbr0 --fd=27: failed to communicate with bridge helper: Transport endpoint is not connected

+  you need to execute

+    # mkdir /etc/qemu && chmod 755 /etc/qemu
+    # echo "allow virbr0" > /etc/qemu/bridge.conf
+    # chmod 0644 /etc/qemu/bridge.conf

+##### Virt manager
-  - Create a VM by running the following command.
+  Create a VM by running the following command.

-    ```bash
     virsh --connect qemu:///system define macOS-libvirt-NG.xml
-    ```

   - Launch `virt-manager`, start the `macOS` virtual machine and install macOS as usual.